twentyOne2x/attnmarkets-docs/docs/introduction/banking-the-internet-of-revenue.md

 ## 1. A real revenue account for onchain businesses

-You connect your fee stream (e.g. Pump.fun creator rewards, protocol fee switch, DePIN income) to an **attn revenue account**.
+You connect your revenue stream (e.g. Pump.fun creator rewards, protocol fee switch, DePIN income) to an **attn revenue account**.

 That account is:

 - jointly governed (creator / DAO + attn),
 - wired so that:
   - when **no financing is active**, you withdraw like usual,
-  - when **a deal is active**, agreed rules decide how much of incoming fees goes first to repayment.
+  - when **a deal is active**, agreed rules decide how much of incoming revenues goes first to repayment.

 It is the onchain analogue of a **business operating account with covenants**: